RaymiiOrg/cpp-qr-to-png/README.md

 ![brown][5]

-To make sure the code is readable, I calculate how many times it fits inside the requested image size.
+To make sure the code is readable, I calculate how many times the code fits inside the requested image size.
 If the QR code reports that it's size is 23, that means, in the context of our png library, we must write 23 modules as one row of pixels, then start a new row.
 But if you've requested a 600x600px image, that would be way